-Our sophisticated furnished hotel residences are located in the heart of the Theater District, in Midtown Manhattan
+Our sophisticated furnished hotel residences are located in the heart of the Theatre District, in Midtown Manhattan

 AKA Times Square is a superb location for those traveling for business or pleasure while seeking the best of Manhattan’s dining, entertainment and nightlife scene.

 Following a magnificent renovation by a team of top architects, AKA Times Square boasts a collection of 111 contemporary hotel residences and sophisticated amenities.
 A striking bi-level penthouse lounge, envisioned by internationally acclaimed Italian architect and designer, Piero Lissoni – features a spectacular roof top terrace with breathtaking city views, and sleek furnishings, ideal for relaxation inside and out.
 The lower level of the lounge includes a high tech Technogym fitness center and media nook with laptop and printer.

 Steps from iconic attractions such as the Theatre District’s many world-class Broadway shows; Bryant Park, (where you can ice skate in winter or watch the hottest Broadway shows in the summer); Radio City Music Hall, Rockefeller Center, The International Center of Photography and the historic Belasco Theater, and world class dining and shopping destinations, AKA Times Square reflects the vibrant energy of New York City while providing guests with a quiet respite- the best of both worlds.
 Additionally, the Times Square transportation hub, 1 block away, provides convenient access to any destination in the city.
 Newly opened Hunt & Fish Club, adjacent to AKA Times Square, features a new take on classic old-school New York steak and seafood and has quickly become a neighborhood favorite.